"In the year that I spent at Goldsmiths, I had a wonderful opportunity to meet and exchange ideas with people from all over the world."

 |n/a||Embodiment and Experience||30 CATs and 15 CATs|

-The course will ask how the media work and create appeal by engaging a number of concepts, including affect, body-without-an- image, enactment, performativity, entanglement, abjection, suggestion, diasporic vision, mediated perception and bodies-without-organs.
+The module will ask how the media work and create appeal by engaging a number of concepts, including affect, body-without-an- image, enactment, performativity, entanglement, abjection, suggestion, diasporic vision, mediated perception and bodies-without-organs.

 These concepts will be put to work in the context of a number of case-studies which have been the subject of both science and humanities debate; media representations and eating disorders; body image; non-verbal communication; the emotions; film and the senses; narrative and identity; images and the non-visual; biomediation, voices and haunting; viral media ecologies such as the internet and facebook, practices of neuromarketing, and the connection between the emergence of media technologies, such as film and TV with psychic research into telepathy and mediumship in the nineteenth century.